-- 1. Cost/Benefit First, the pricing of resources within a local Grid is studied.
-The challenge here is how resource providers should calculate the cost and benefit of providing the resources, in order to determine their prices in the local Grid. - 2.
-Competitive market: Thus, resource providers must consider different ways of adjusting their price within a competitive market with the aim of maximising their profits.
-The target price in the market should be the one that is at the equilibrium of supply and demand, and maximises the overall welfare.
+- 2. Competitive market: Thus, resource providers must consider different ways of adjusting their price within a competitive market with the aim of maximizing their profits.
+The target price in the market should be the one that is at the equilibrium of supply and demand, and maximizes the overall welfare.
 In this regard, equilibrium theories are to be considered.
-Models to be developed should include resource providers of several types (e.g. providers with lower prices and better resources; lower prices and same resources; lower prices and worse resources; and vice-versa) and achieve fair allocation of resources. - 3.
-Collaboration with other providers Studies the effect of resource providers collaborating in reducing or increasing their prices, to eliminate competitors at an inter-Grid level.
+Models to be developed should include resource providers of several types (e.g. providers with lower prices and better resources; lower prices and same resources; lower prices and worse resources; and vice versa) and achieve fair allocation of resources. - 3.
+Collaboration with other providers: Studies the effect of resource providers collaborating in reducing or increasing their prices, to eliminate competitors at an InterGrid level.
 In this regard, mechanisms to avoid unexpected behaviour in the economy and the emergence of monopoly or oligopoly would be studied. - 4.
 Macro-economy: Each Grid can have its own virtual currency; however, the real value of the currency of Grid A to Grid B is related to the willingness of Grid B in accepting Grid A's currency, and the amount of currency available.
-The macroeconomic aspects such as different resource prices in each Grid, exchange rate and inflation also need to be taken into account.
+The macroeconomic aspects such as different resource prices in each Grid, exchange rate, and inflation also need to be taken into account.

-5.4 Infrastructure for Grid Economics and Estimation of Resource Requirements
+5.4.
+Infrastructure for Grid economics and estimation of resource requirements

 Economic approaches are useful for coping with problems like providing Grid resources to different users with diverging QoS requirements and of how to reward resource suppliers.
 However, it is not clear whether the Grid economy should use real or virtual currency [87].
-Economic models may also require globally trusted entities for several activities such as accounting, usage quota enforcement and charging.
+Economic models may also require globally trusted entities for several activities such as accounting, usage quota enforcement, and charging.
 Trust federations [88] would also be required to ensure minimum levels of trust in these entities.
-Trying to fill the gap of global trust, the International Trust Federation aims at promoting harmonisation and synchronisation of regional Policy Management Authorities (PMA) policies.
+Trying to fill the gap of global trust, the International Trust Federation aims at promoting harmonization and synchronization of regional Policy Management Authorities policies.

-Although the design of economic institutions for accounting, Grid banking and charging for resource usage is needed, it may not be possible in practice since it requires interlinking of accounting systems.
+Although the design of economic institutions for accounting, Grid banking, and charging for resource usage is needed, it may not be possible in practice since it requires interlinking of accounting systems.
 In addition, if each Grid adopts its own virtual currency, the detailed study of a money exchange system and its impact is important.
 Furthermore, electronic payment infrastructures for the InterGrid are also difficult, since countries can have different policies regarding the flow of money.

-Resource exchange among VOs and Grids is also important.
+Resource exchange between VOs and Grids is also important.
 However, it is difficult to agree on standard units for resource usage.
 For example, it is difficult to evaluate how much storage is equivalent to 30 CPU hours.
 Moreover, means to compute settlements between Grids through aggregate measurements are needed.